yangsc4063/rino/README.md

 sudo apt-get install libpcl-dev
 ```

-- **Sophus**: Sophus is a C++ library for Lie groups and Lie algebra operations.
+**Sophus**: a C++ library for Lie groups and Lie algebra operations.
 You need to download and build it manually from the official website:
 - Visit the official repository: https://github.com/strasdat/Sophus.
 Follow the installation instructions provided on the repository to compile and install Sophus.

 #### 2.Build RINO